Shoaib-Zafer/Introduction-to-Machine-Learning-Using-Python/README.md

 ## Contents

 Projects:
-1. Classification of Breast Cancer Data using KNN Classification
+### 1.1 Classifying IRIS Species Using KNN Model
+This code implements a K-Nearest Neighbors (KNN) classifier to classify Iris flowers based on their sepal and petal measurements.
+It loads the Iris dataset from scikit-learn, trains the KNN model, and evaluates its performance on unseen data.
+The model achieves an accuracy of 97% on the test set
-2. Linear / Ridge and Lasso Regression for Boston Housing Data
+### 2. Linear / Ridge and Lasso Regression for Boston Housing Data
-3.
+### 3.
 ## Dependencies

-All the dependencies which need to be isntalled are listed in file 1.1 Libraries to be installed
+All the dependencies which need to be isntalled are listed in file 1.0 Important Libraries to be installed